timelinez/timelinez.github.io/README.md

 was noted, so you should simply make the change to the latest version of the timeline and not the correction in the commit message, making it non-controversial.
 This would be similar to retractions in newspapers.

-The Git feature "force push" is how history can be destroyed, so turn that OFF in the Github (or GitLab) project definition (protect the master branch).
+The Git feature "force push" is how history can be destroyed, so turn that OFF in the GitHub (or GitLab) project definition (protect the master branch).
 Also don't check in PDFs as researchers have proven SHA1 is not safe for PDFs [[↗]](http://shattered.io/) if someone has sufficient funds to spend on computing power to make a second PDF have the same SHA1 of the first.

-## Because you trust Github (Microsoft)
+## Because you trust GitHub (Microsoft)

 1. To not tamper with the Git history itself
 2. To not mis-represent anything during the serving and navigation of the timeline, despite some source being "open" (this repo)